rohanpatel981/Take-IT/README.md

 # Take-IT Android App
 Take-IT is an Android application for buying and selling new/used books.
 Unlike other apps, Take-IT is free and open source.
+(It contains no ads)

 # About
 Take-IT is made for you to comfortably buy and re-sell your used books by sitting at your comfort zone.
 This application has been made specially during the covid-19 situation, so that students do not have to unnecessarily go out.